aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

 helm repo update
 ```

-Falco security monitoring behavior can be controlled by a [configuration parameters](https://github.com/falcosecurity/charts/tree/master/falco#introduction),
+Falco security monitoring behavior can be controlled by a [configuration parameters](https://github.com/falcosecurity/charts/tree/master/charts/falco#introduction),
 which can be supplied as runtime parameters while installing the chart or by creating a special purpose file, for example **values.yaml** (you
 can give any name).
-Please reference this [page](https://github.com/falcosecurity/charts/tree/master/falco#introduction) to
+Please reference this [page](https://github.com/falcosecurity/charts/tree/master/charts/falco) to
 understand all Falco chart configuration parameters, which control the run time behavior of Falco audit level, log level, output formats etc.

+NOTES:
+1. Please note that by cloning and using 3rd party open-source code you assume responsibility for its patching/securing/managing in the context of this project.
-NOTE: The `jsonOutput property` is set to `false` in the Falco chart parameter file `values.yaml` by default.
-You need to set to true for JSON formatted output via Fluentbit as well as related properties.
-This guidance is not covering customization of Falco audit rules, which is a different important aspect of adopting this highly configurable solution.
+2. The `jsonOutput property` is set to `false` in the Falco chart parameter file `values.yaml` by default.
+You need to set it to `true` for JSON formatted output via Fluentbit as well as related properties.
+This guidance is not covering customization of Falco audit rules, which is a another important aspect of adopting this highly configurable solution.

 ```bash
 ...